-Use the Fortify Jenkins Plugin in your continuous integration builds to identify security issues in your source code with Fortify Static Code Analyzer.
+Use the Fortify Jenkins Plugin in your continuous integration builds to identify security issues in your source code using Fortify Static Code Analyzer.
 After the Fortify Static Code Analyzer analysis is complete, you can upload the results to a Fortify Software Security Center server.
 The Fortify Jenkins Plugin also enables you to view the analysis result details within Jenkins.
 It provides metrics for each build and an overview of the results, without requiring you to log into Fortify Software Security Center.

-- Provides a post-build action to analyze the source with Fortify Static Code Analyzer, update Security Content, to analyze remotely on Fortify ScanCentral using remote translation and scan, upload analysis results to Fortify Software Security Center, and fail the build depending on uploaded results processed by Fortify Software Security Center
+- Provides a post-build action to analyze the source with Fortify Static Code Analyzer, update Security Content, analyze remotely with Fortify ScanCentral SAST, upload analysis results to Fortify Software Security Center, and set the build status to unstable depending on uploaded results processed by Fortify Software Security Center

-- Provides pipeline support for source code analysis with Fortify Static Code Analyzer and remotely with Fortify ScanCentral SAST, updating Security Content, and uploading analysis results to Fortify Software Security Center
+- Provides pipeline support for source code analysis locally with Fortify Static Code Analyzer and remotely with Fortify ScanCentral SAST, updating Security Content, and uploading analysis results to Fortify Software Security Center

-- Displays Fortify security analysis results for each Job analyzed locally with Fortify Static Code Analyzer, which includes a history trend and latest issues from Fortify Software Security Center), and navigates to individual issues on Fortify Software Security Center for detailed analysis
+- Displays analysis results for each Job analyzed locally with Fortify Static Code Analyzer, which includes a history trend and the latest issues from Fortify Software Security Center, and navigation to individual issues on Fortify Software Security Center for detailed analysis